Source text traceability

 Green boxbox, region, table, or chunk

-Green pointstarting point for recognizing a box
+Green pointstarting point for extracting a box or region

-Green bracketsranges for sections
+Green brackets or yellow bracketsranges for sections

 Dotted blue boxdiscarded method data